vijithashetty/Script-to-auto-upload-files-to-AWS-S3/README.md

 For questions or feedback, please open an issue in the GitHub repository.

 ---
-Made with ❤️ using Python and Boto3
+Made by vijitha shetty using Python and Boto3